kestra-io/docs/content/blogs/2023-07-12-your-private-app-store-for-data-pipelines.md

 ## Getting Started with Blueprints

 First, start Kestra locally by downloading the [docker-compose file](https://raw.githubusercontent.com/kestra-io/kestra/develop/docker-compose.yml) and running `docker compose up -d`.
-Then [navigate to the UI](http://localhost:8080/).
+Then navigate to the UI: http://localhost:8080/.

 Blueprints are accessible from two places in the UI: